2026 Baden-Württemberg state election: Markus Frohnmaier (AfD)

-The AfD in Baden-Württemberg has two leading candidates, 34-year old Markus Frohnmaier and 75-year-old Emil Sänze, both of whom play significant roles in the party’s strategy for the 2026 state election.
-However, Markus Frohnmaier is the designated lead candidate and is explicitly running only for Minister-President, making him the more prominent figure for the election.
+The AfD in Baden-Württemberg had two leading candidates, 34-year old Markus Frohnmaier and 75-year-old Emil Sänze, both of whom played significant roles in the party's strategy for the 2026 state election; however, Frohnmaier, a member of the Bundestag since 2017, was the designated lead candidate and explicitly ran only for Minister-President, not for a state parliament seat, making him the more prominent figure for the election.
+Sänze, who was elected twice via the constituency of Rottweil, was chosen as number 1 on the newly introduced state-wide party list.

-Markus Frohnmaier was elected as the AfD’s lead candidate for the 2026 Baden-Württemberg state election with near-unanimous support (386 of 387 delegates) at the party’s congress in Heilbronn on 31 May 2025.
-Born in Romania and adopted by a Swabian couple, Frohnmaier grew up in Weil der Stadt, attended Hauptschule and Realschule, earned his Abitur, and began but did not complete a law degree, citing a heart attack at 27 as a reason for prioritizing his political career.
-A Bundestag member since 2017, he serves as deputy chair and foreign policy spokesperson for the AfD’s federal faction and is a close ally of party leader Alice Weidel, having previously been her press spokesperson.
+Frohnmaier was elected on 31 May 2025 as the AfD's lead candidate for the 2026 Baden-Württemberg state election with near-unanimous support (386 of 387 delegates) at the party's congress in Heilbronn.
+Born in Romania and adopted by a Swabian couple, Frohnmaier grew up in Weil der Stadt, attended Hauptschule and Realschule, earned his Abitur, and began but did not complete a law degree, citing a heart attack at 27 as a reason for prioritising his political career.
+A Bundestag member since 2017, he was serving as deputy chair and foreign policy spokesperson for the AfD's federal faction and was seen a close ally of party leader Alice Weidel, having previously been her press spokesperson.